teris-io/kite/README.md

 request body.
 Service responses that respond to `void` or `CompletableFuture<Void>` and contain no exception will contain an empty response body.
 Both are treated as normal, non-erroneous cases.

-### Further notes

-When implementing custom de-serializers, it is a requirements that for target types specified explicitly as `Serializable`, a byte array slice of the (original or not, but deserializeable) data is returned.
-Due to the nature of putting dynamic method arguments together, the server side will first deserialize into a `HashMap<String, Serializable>`and then, in a second round, it will deserialize a byte array behind each `Serializable` into a concrete type as declared on the method.

 ### License and copyright